pfsense/docs/source/general/can-i-sell-pfsense.rst

 and consultants to contribute.
 For the long term success of the project this support is critically important.

 #.
-Purchase hardware and merchandise from the `Netgate store`_.
+Purchase hardware and merchandise from the |store_link|.
 #.
-Become a `Netgate partner`_ to resell Netgate hardware pre-loaded with
+Become a |partner_link| to resell Netgate hardware pre-loaded with pfSense
-   pfSense software.
+   software.
 #.
 Development contributions - Dedicate a portion of your internal
    developers' time to open source development.
 #.
 Help with support and documentation - Assisting users on the forum
    and mailing list, or contributing documentation changes, aides the overall project.
 #.
-Support subscription - we're glad to help resellers under our
-   `support subscription`_.
+Support subscription via |support_link|
-   Having direct access to our team for any questions or deployment assistance helps ensure your success as a reseller.
+   Having direct access to our team for any questions or deployment assistance helps ensure your success.

 Using the pfSense Name and Logo
 -------------------------------

 The "pfSense" name and logo are trademarks of Electric Sheep Fencing, LLC.

-The pfSense software source code is open source and covered by the `Apache 2.0 license`_.
+The pfSense software source code is open source and covered by the |license|.
 That license only covers the source code and **not** our name and trademarks, which have restricted usage.

 We think it is great that people want to promote and support the pfSense project.
 At the same time, we also need to verify that what is referred